 Prague is one of the best cities in the world to take the most liked Instagram photos in Instagrammable places, but where is Prague?
 Although this city is so popular and famous among Instagram influencers and many people want to travel to Prague, you may still ask where is Prague.
 This city is the capital of the Czech Republic in Central Europe.
 On the Vltava River banks, you will find must-see places in Prague, such as the Prague castle, to shoot your most liked photo on Instagram.
 Among the cool places in Prague, I can list the Charles Bridge, Astronomical Clock, and Prague Castle, but what about the best places in Prague to take the most liked Instagram photos during your travel to Prague?
 So, in this post, you will read about the 12 places to go in Prague and take your most liked photo on Instagram.
-Also, you will find answers to your questions, such as where is Prague, what to do in Prague, what are the cool places in Prague, what are the must-see places in Prague, what are the best places in Prague, which Instagrammable places to visit in Prague, which things to do in Prague, which historical sites to see in Prague, how to spend a nice time in Prague, etc.
+Also, you will find answers to your questions, such as where is Prague, what to do in Prague, what are the cool places in Prague, what are the must-see places in Prague, what are the best places in Prague, which Instagrammable places to visit in Prague, which things to do in Prague, which historical sites to see in Prague, how to spend a nice time in Prague, etc. But we must mention that, if you are serious about the trip to Prague, please check Czech Republic visa requirements for your nationality.

 1. Charles Bridge